tripodsan/AkamaiOPEN-edgegrid-node/README.md

 ### Query string parameters

-Query string parameters must be supplied in an object as name-value pairs and passed to the `auth` method under the `qs` property.
+When entering query parameters use the `qs` property under the `auth` method.
+Set up the parameters as name-value pairs in a object.

 ```javascript
 eg.auth({